Two becomes a trio as the man, James, joins the search for Hotel Ipek.

 Thus our trio becomes a quartet off to a cyber cafe for telephone and internet.

-No word on Veronique’s bags, so we go sightseeing
+No word on her bags, so we go sightseeing

 instead of worrying about lost luggage.